snyk-playground/cx-tools/integrations/README.md

 ### Environment:
 Ensure that the 'cx-tools' directory is included in your PYTHONPATH environment variable.
 This ensures that the import statements for modules in sub folders are resolved.

+This software has been written and tested using python 3.10.4

 ````
     cd cx-tools